Learning More by Seeing Less: Structure First Learning for Efficient, Transferable, and Human-Aligned Vision: Results

 \subsection{Data Efficiency}

-Our experimental results provide compelling evidence for the data efficiency advantages of line drawing pretraining over conventional color-only training approaches.
-As illustrated in Figure 3, the Line-Color pretraining method demonstrates superior learning efficiency across all training data regimes, achieving the baseline color accuracy (69\%) with only 70\% of the training data—representing a substantial 30\% reduction in labeled data requirements.
+Our experimental results provide compelling evidence for the data efficiency advantages of line drawing curriculum learning over conventional color-only training approaches.
+As illustrated in Figure \ref{fig:data_efficiency_stl10}, the Line-Color method demonstrates superior learning efficiency across all training data regimes, achieving the baseline color accuracy (69\%) with only 70\% of the training data—representing a substantial 30\% reduction in labeled data requirements.
 This efficiency gain manifests early in the training process, with the Line-Color approach consistently outperforming the color-only baseline by 3-5 percentage points at equivalent data volumes.
-Notably, the learning trajectory exhibits a steeper ascent during the initial training phases, suggesting that line drawing pretraining provides a more structured optimization landscape that facilitates faster convergence to target performance levels.
+Notably, the learning trajectory exhibits a steeper ascent during the initial training phases, suggesting that the line drawing curriculum provides a more structured optimization landscape that facilitates faster convergence to target performance levels.

-The comparative analysis with artistic style controls (Matisse-Color, Mondrian-Color, and Picasso-Color) further validates the specificity of line drawing advantages.
-While these alternative visual abstractions yield improvements over the color-only baseline, they are significantly less effective than line drawings in achieving data efficiency.
-The artistic style methods require substantially more training data to reach baseline performance compared to the line drawing approach.
+The comparative analysis with style controls (Matisse-Color, Mondrian-Color, and Picasso-Color, Canny-Color) further validates the specificity of line drawing advantages.
+We specifically include Canny edge images as a naive control, as they represent a classic, low-level approach to structure extraction that lacks the semantic coherence of learned line drawings.
+While some of these alternative visual abstractions yield improvements over the color-only baseline, they are significantly less effective than line drawings in achieving data efficiency.
+The other methods require substantially more training data to reach baseline performance compared to the line drawing approach.
 This differential performance strongly supports our theoretical framework that line drawings tap into fundamental shape and topology processing mechanisms inherent to visual recognition systems.
 The reduced effectiveness of alternative abstractions demonstrates that the efficiency gains are not merely artifacts of stylistic variation, but rather reflect the unique capacity of line drawings to provide structured, shape-preserving visual representations that align with the computational principles underlying human visual processing.